dr-guangtou/daily_astroph/2019/astroph-1908.md

 * [UV bright red-sequence galaxies: how do UV upturn systems evolve in redshift and stellar mass?](https://arxiv.org/abs/1908.06775)

 * [Smaller stellar disc scale lengths in rich environments](https://arxiv.org/abs/1908.06810)
+  * At low bulge mass, stellar disc scale lengths in X-ray rich groups are smaller compared to discs in both X-ray poor groups and in isolated field environments.
+  * Our results show that stellar disc scale lengths depend on X-ray brightness, a tracer of IGM density, suggesting a role for hydrodynamic processes such as ram-pressure stripping and/or starvation.
+  * Simard+Mendel catalog.

 * [The role of a top-heavy integrated galactic IMF on the chemical evolution of high-redshift starbursts](https://arxiv.org/abs/1908.06832)

 * [The probability distribution of 3-D shapes of galaxy clusters from 2-D X-ray images](https://arxiv.org/abs/1908.04454)
+  * **Relevant**
+  * Determine the probability distribution of the 3-D shapes of galaxy clusters from the 2-D images using stereology 给出3-D shape的统计分布
+  * Assuming ellipsoidal shapes, we find that our sample of galaxy clusters is a mixture of prolate and oblate shapes, with a preference for oblateness with the most probable ratio of principle axes 1.4 : 1.3 : 1.

 * [A model-independent determination of the Hubble constant from lensed quasars and supernovae using Gaussian process](https://arxiv.org/abs/1908.04967)
   * We use four well-analyzed lensing systems from the state-of-art lensing program H0LiCOW and the Pantheon supernova compilation in our analysis.
 Assuming the Universe is flat, we derive the constraint H0 = 72.2 ± 2.1 km/s/Mpc, a precision of 2.9%.